barryrgreer-hue/aurora-constitution/README.md

 New data-collection idea touching people → SAFETY mode; unclear consent ⇒ STOP

-Why this matters for builders
+## Why this matters for builders

 We’re not telling you to think smaller—we’re making it safe to think bigger.
 Push your ideas to the edge of what you understand (and beyond).
 The constitution will guide the outcome: SAFE → GO.
 NOT SAFE → STOP.
 No maybes.
 No regrets.

-“Measure risk, measure benefit.
-If you can’t do either properly, don’t proceed.”

-Call to action: Try bold ideas in SYNTHESIS (sandbox).
-When they’re ready for people and the real world, switch to SAFETY, prove it, and proceed.

-If it still doesn’t render bold, double-check that each header line starts with ## and there’s a blank line before and after the header.

-“Measure risk, measure benefit.
+## “Measure risk, measure benefit.
 If you can’t do either properly, don’t proceed.”

 Call to action: Try bold ideas in SYNTHESIS (sandbox).
 When they’re ready for people and the real world, switch to SAFETY, prove it, and proceed.